Oliver Rowland: 2024–25 season: World Champion

 Rowland remained with Nissan for the 2024–25 season alongside Norman Nato, who replaced Sacha Fenestraz.
 Having lost out on pole position for the opening round in São Paulo, Rowland controlled a large part of the race before receiving a late drive-through penalty for overpower, one that left him 14th.
 His season kicked off in Mexico City, where Rowland passed António Félix da Costa with attack mode and held on to claim his first victory of the season.
 Another strong performance, this time during Jeddah race 1, left Rowland second as he was passed by Maximilian Günther moments before the finish line.
 He then won race 2 with a six-second gap to Taylor Barnard.
 Despite falling from fourth at the flag to tenth on the results sheet in Miami, having been one of multiple drivers who failed to finish their attack modes before the end, Rowland retained the championship lead.

 Rowland's successful season continued in Monaco: during race 1, he claimed the lead after arming his attack mode later than the other frontrunners, and achieved a commanding victory.
 Rowland then took pole for race 2 and finished second behind an imperious Sébastien Buemi.
 Similarly, Rowland finished second from pole during race 1 in Tokyo, with Stoffel Vandoorne having benefited from a fortunately timed red flag to snatch a dominant lead.
 Rowland took pole on Sunday and came out on top in fights with Pascal Wehrlein, Dan Ticktum, and Taylor Barnard to take victory for the fourth time that year.
 After fiercely contested races in Shanghai, which he finished fifth and 13th, Rowland sat 68 points ahead of Wehrlein at the top of the standings.

 Having been penalised for causing a collision with Günther, Rowland was classified tenth at Jakarta.
 During race 1 of the Berlin round, Rowland retired after hitting Stoffel Vandoorne in the closing stages.
 Nevertheless, Rowland battled for the lead in race 2 and eventually finished fourth, allowing him to claim the championship two races early.

 2025–26 season

 Rowland signed a multi-year deal to continue with Nissan into the 2025–26 season, once again alongside Norman Nato.

+2026–27 season

+For the 2026–27 season, Rowland will be partnered by Zane Maloney who replaced Nato.